Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 different statistic called the sample variance is used instead of variance when estimating the population variance.
 The sample variance (S²) applies a correction to make it a better estimate of the population variance.

+Ultimately, statistical inference involves two things:
+1. Estimating the population parameters.
+2. Testing hypotheses regarding the population parameters.

+Here, a hypothesis refers to an assumption about the shape of the distribution and/or an assumption about a parameter value.

 ## 3. Hypothesis Testing

+Hypothesis testing involves asking testable questions that your data can answer.

+#### Classical Hypothesis Testing

+1. Determine a population(s) of interest (parent distribution).
+2. Formulate a **Null Hypothesis (H₀)** and an **Alternative Hypothesis (H₁)**.
+These are two opposing assumptions about the parent distribution and it's parameters.
+The null hypothesis is the default assumption that there is no effect or no difference in the population.
+For example, if you are testing a new drug, the null hypothesis might be that the drug has no effect on blood pressure compared to a placebo.
+The alternative hypothesis is what you suspect might be true instead of the null hypothesis.
+In our drug example, the alternative hypothesis could be that the new drug decreases patient blood pressure.
+3. Collect the data from a sample of the parent distribution.
+Here the sample distribution is obtained.
+4. Select a significance level.
+This is typically ⍺ = 0.05 which indicates a 5% risk of concluding that a difference exists when there is none.
+This form of incorrect conclusion is known as Type I error.
+5. Choose a statistical test and calculate the test statistic.
+To choose this test, the researchers need an idea of what type of distribution the parent distribution is.
+If the parent distribution type is unknown, a different type of test will be selected and these types of tests (known as non-parametric tests) will be discussed later.
+A statistical test will be based on **test statistic**.
+A test statistic is a value that is calculated to serve as a bridge between the data collected in the study and the decisions made based on that data.
+A test statistic is a single number used to summarise the data where it's primary purpose is to measure how far your sample's observed effect deviates from the null hypothesis's expected effect.
+The value of the test statistic reflects the degree of agreement between the sample data and the null hypothesis.
+For any given test/distribution/statistic, the test statistic will follow a theoretical distribution and statistical tests will use this distribution to determine the probability of obtaining the observed test statistic if the null hypothesis was true.
+This probability is known as a **p-value**.
+6. Interpret the results of the statistical test.
+Based on the calculated test statistic and p-value, either reject or accept the null hypothesis.
+Reject H₀ if p-value < α.
+Accept H₀ if p-value ≥ α.

+#### Hypothesis Testing in Practice